joanaferreira0011/forensic/README.md

  * `-o`: Output to file.
 Redirects output to a file named `<outfile>.csv`.
  * `-v`: Verbose.
 Generates a logfile, with the name indicated by the environment variable `$LOGFILENAME`.

-_forensic_ generates the following output.
+_forensic_ generates the following output:

+TODO